 How to Support Social Studies Content Reading in the School Library

 To identify fiction books I ran reports by Subject for each continent and its countries.
-For nonfiction, I chose Dewey books related to countries and cultures from 000s-999s.
-I didn’t include any folktales because 6g ELA teachers do a multicultural folktale unit, nor did I include country “facts” books from the 900s, but I did pull any cultural titles and natural wonders found there.
+For nonfiction, I pulled Dewey books off the 000-999 shelves that related to countries and cultures.
+I didn’t include any folktales because 6g ELA teachers do a multicultural folktale unit, nor did I include country “facts” books from the 900s, but I did pull any cultural and natural wonders titles found there.

-Our students study countries by continent, so I put a colorful continent sticker on each one, as you can see in the image below.
+Our students study countries by continent, so I created and attached a colorful continent label under the spine label.
 (My friend used Demco’s color-striped circles mounted horizontally to simulate a flag.)
-I also added a Demco transparent circle on top of the spine label—pink for fiction, teal for nonfiction.
+To make them even more distinct from the regular collection, I also added a Demco transparent color-tinted circle on the spine label—as a “globe”—using pink for fiction and teal for nonfiction.

 Global Book Labels: Europe, Asia, Africa, Latin America, Australia & Oceania, and Antarctica.

-With so many 900 cultural books moved to GlobeTrekker, I had room to place all the non-U.S. country books together for 6g Social Studies, that is, I moved the 980s & 990s into that aisle at the end of the 972s.
-With colorful signs placed on the shelves to clearly identify each Continent and shelf labels to identify the country numbers, browsing for countries books in a single aisle is easier and reading those has also increased.
+With so many 900 cultural books moved to the GlobeTrekker section, I had room to place all the non-U.S. country books together in a single aisle, that is, I moved the 980s & 990s to the end of the 972s.
+I placed a colorful sign atop each segment of shelves to clearly identify the Continent and added shelf labels to identify the country numbers.
+The kids don’t notice the jump in numbers from 972 to 980 (I did put a sign there to indicate that all 973 U.S. books are in the next aisle.), but browsing for country books in a single aisle is so much easier that students are now reading them more.

 • Books about natural wonders, historical landmarks, and national or state parks were changed to 973.091, the DDC number for geographical treatment.

-• Books about significant U.S. events were changed into the 973.2-973.9 historical U.S. time period in which they happened.
+• Books about significant U.S. events, like westward expansion and September 11 were changed to their historical time period in 973.2-973.9.

 PROMOTING SPECIAL SOCIAL STUDIES COLLECTIONS

-The real pièce de résistance was at the beginning of the next school year when the Social Studies teachers asked to have a special “orientation” for the new Social Studies Special Collections!
+The real pièce de résistance was when the Social Studies teachers asked to have a special “orientation” for the new Social Studies Special Collections!
 Here’s a synthesized slide presentation I gave to introduce each grade level’s Social Studies classes to their Special Collections.

 line of books laying down - indicates end of blog article